 “Coun.
 Doug Macdonell, who grew up in Austin Heights and attended Austin Heights elementary, said the area needs to be modernized.
 ‘It’s come to a time now where it’s pretty tired,’ he said, adding, ‘We need the density to rehabilitate this area and make it a thriving community again.’
 (Tri-City News.)

 Over the next 20 years, the City intends to create a high-density zone around the commercial core on Austin Avenue and new medium-density pockets to the north and south, all of it pedestrian- and transit-friendly.
 It’s a tall order.
 The planning area is solidly single-family in its residential make-up, except for a strip of older walkups north of the commercial core.
 The approval of a first 19-story tower at the edge of the core generated bitter neighbourhood protest.
 Mayor Richard Stewart and those councillors who approved the tower were re-elected in November 2011; two of the three councillors who opposed the tower were also re-elected, with the third challenging Mr. Stewart for the mayor’s job and losing.
-In the ensuing months, the new Council rode out a further Austin Heights controversy around a four-story condo project (it was approved).

 A separate deterrent to attracting development to the Austin core is that the recreation services and transit hub that serve the area were located — no doubt according to the planning orthodoxy of the 1960s — well away from the commercial core.
 From the Ridgeway Avenue shops to the rec centre shown here is over a kilometre and a half; only a small fraction of the area’s population will walk to both.
 Transit service around the recreational precinct is fair, but through the commercial core it’s infrequent, even with the Lougheed Centre rapid transit hub just a few minutes down the hill.